aregsar/aregsarblog/blog/2020/configure-laravel-to-use-php-redis/index.md

 sudo systemctl restart php7.4-fpm.service
 ```

-> Note: I am using PHP version 7.4, adjust version as needed as long is it is 7.2 or above
+> Note: I am using PHP version 7.4, adjust version as needed.
+As long is it is version 7.2 or above, these instructions should work

+## Configuration settings to use the DigitalOcean Redis cluster

-Open the .env file and add the Redis Cluster Credentials:
+Open the Laravel project `.env` file and add the Redis Cluster Credentials:

 ```ini
 REDIS_HOST=tls://your_redis_host.db.ondigitalocean.com